Trusted WordPress tutorials, when you need them most.

 What Happens When Someone Doesn’t Follow These Rules?

 The WordPress Foundation takes these violations very seriously.
-You may receive an email from them to comply with their trademark guidelines.
+You may receive an email from them asking you to comply with their trademark guidelines.

-Failure to comply may lead to further actions.
-These actions may include several legal procedures.
+Failure to comply may lead to further actions, including several legal procedures.

 For example, if you use WordPress in your domain name, then the Foundation can claim that domain name.
 Their lawyers can also send you a legal notice.